About This Listing

 -Breakside Brewery, to grab a bite and catch up on the game

--Good Neighbor Pizza, laid back and late night too
+-Good Neighbor Pizza, laid back & late night too

 -P's & Q's Market serves meals and a few grocery items

--The Village Ballroom, for Zumba and Ecstatic Dance
+-The Village Ballroom, for Square Dance and Special events

 -Koken Market, for almost any beer you want, snacks